chrisbrasington/comic-books-weekly/README.md

 Parses [Comicslist](http://www.comiclist.com/index.php) weekly RSS feed looking for comics included in pull.txt to generate a list of comics which came out this week on Wednesday (and special days like free-comic-book day).

+**Note:** Comicslist tends to update and finalize "this week" on Monday.
+"Next week" is less accurate and may be missing titles after update.
+If you are to schedule this, I would suggest Tuesday or Wednesday - Sunday is the least accurate time to run this.

 #### Parameters:
 ```
 comics.rb pull.txt settings.yml